 Most private lenders also provide a six-month grace period for borrowers, and some may extend this to nine or 12 months.
 Contact the lender to find out when your first payment is due.
 Many private lenders also offer a forbearance program.

 What are some factors that could impact my student loan repayment?

 While standard repayment puts you on track to pay off your student loans within 10 years, several scenarios could lengthen or shorten your student loan repayment.

 Deferment and forbearance periods allow you to temporarily stall your monthly student loan payments due to unemployment, financial hardship or enlistment.
 Both deferment and forbearance are offered to all federal student loan borrowers, and many private lenders also offer forbearance programs.

-But enrolling in one of these programs will delay your final due date — if you take a three-year deferment, you’ll add three years to your original repayment term.
+Enrolling in one of these programs will delay your final due date.
+If you take a three-year deferment, you’ll add three years to your original repayment term.
 It may also add the unpaid interest to your student loan balance, which will increase the total interest paid over the life of the loan.

 Refinancing student loans